|

 Assessment Methods and Criteria:

-The theoretical and practical components are evaluated using two main elements: - a written test (T) of knowledge assessment, with a weight of 65% in the final grade; - a practical work (TP) supported by a written report and an oral presentation, weighing 35% in the final grade.
+The theoretical and practical components are evaluated using two main elements: - a written test (T) of knowledge assessment, with a weight of 60% in the final grade; - a practical work (TP1) supported by a written report and an oral presentation, weighing 15% in the final grade. - a practical work (TP2) supported by a written report and an oral presentation, weighing 25% in the final grade.

 |